buttonwood-protocol/buttonswap-core/notes/pausing.md

 In addition to the above, unpausing resets the `singleSidedTimelock` to the maximum duration from the current timestamp.

 $$
-singleSidedTimelockDeadline = (block.timestamp + maxTimelockDuration).
+singleSidedTimelockDeadline = currentTimestamp + maxTimelockDuration
 $$